Stake-governed tug-of-war and the biased infinity Laplacian: Games of finite horizon

-where the first equality, and the first inequality, are due to $(S_-,S_+)$ being a Nash equilibrium; the strict inequality is by appeal to Proposition~\ref{p.mistakecost} in view of the strong conformity of $\maxineconfmacro$ and the just noted non-conformity of the component $S_-$ in the \jointstrategy~$\big(S_-,\maxineconfmacro\big)$; and the latter equality is due to $\big( \minaconfmacro,\maxineconfmacro\big)$ being a Nash equilibrium (a fact shown earlier in this proof).
+h(\lambda,v) = M(S_-,S_+) \geq M\big(S_-,\maxineconfmacro\big) > M\big( \minaconfmacro,\maxineconfmacro\big) = h(\lambda,v) \, , $$ where the first equality, and the first inequality, are due to $(S_-,S_+)$ being a Nash equilibrium; the strict inequality is by appeal to Proposition~\ref{p.mistakecost} in view of the strong conformity of $\maxineconfmacro$ and the just noted non-conformity of the component $S_-$ in the \jointstrategy~$\big(S_-,\maxineconfmacro\big)$; and the latter equality is due to $\big( \minaconfmacro,\maxineconfmacro\big)$ being a Nash equilibrium (a fact shown earlier in this proof).
 The displayed contradiction shows that $(S_-,S_+)$ is not a Nash equilibrium, at least under the assumption that $\ell_- \leq \ell_+$; but there was no loss of generality in making this assumption, because the opposing case has a similar proof.
-In this way, we complete the proof of Theorem~\ref{t.leisurely}(2) and obtain Theorem~\ref{t.nashform}.
+In this way, we complete the proof of Theorem~\ref{t.leisurely}(2), and show that $\e_0$ may be taken to be $\vert V \vert^{-2 \vert \boundarymac \vert -1} $.
+And we obtain Theorem~\ref{t.nashform}.

 {\bf Proof of Corollary~\ref{c.gameplay}.} Elements of the pair $\big( \minaconfmacro,\maxineconfmacro \big)$ considered in the preceding proofs are strongly conforming, and the index $\theta \in \Theta$ of $\minaconfmacro$ is arbitrary.
 The gameplay process~$X_\theta$ results from the choice of $\theta \in \Theta$, and thus all of the claimed processes occur as gameplay processes governed by Nash equilibria in $\game(\e,\lambda,v)$.